serenity-is/blog/2022-10-15-switching-to-es-modules.md

 ## Running `tsbuild` in Watch Mode

-Open a console in project directory and run following:
+Open a console in project directory and try running following:

 ```ts
 node tsbuild --watch